 Saturation or the perceived intensity of a colour (e.g. red vs. pink) in each visual system was calculated first by converting the single cone catch values (for both ladybird vision and bird vision respectively) into proportions to remove absolute variation in brightness (Endler & Mielke 2005).
 The proportional cone catch values for ladybird vision were then converted into two colour space coordinates (X, Y), giving each individual a location of colour in two dimensional colour space (Kelber et al., 2003; Endler & Mielke 2005).
 In contrast the proportional cone catch values for bird vision were converted into three colour space coordinates (X, Y, Z), giving each individual a location of colour in three dimensional colour space (Kelber et al., 2003; Endler & Mielke 2005).
 For each visual system, saturation was calculated as the shortest Euclidian distance from the achromatic origin, with saturation being greater the further a point was from the origin.

 Eggs and adult elytra are all brightly coloured in the lw end of the visible spectrum (~570-750nm).
 As in previous studies (Winters et al., 2014) our a priori expectation was that there would be no difference in the type of pigment in eggs and adult elytra, and therefore the type of colour of eggs (i.e. hue), either between treatments or between female morphs, but that there would be differences in pigment quantity and therefore in luminance and saturation.
-Due to this and the strong correlation with both luminance and saturation measures of hue were not included in the analysis (following Arenas et al., 2015).
+Due to this and the strong correlation between hue and both luminance and saturation measures, hue was not included in the analysis (following Arenas et al., 2015).

 Quantifying levels of (-)-adaline